LenaZellinger/LenaZellinger.github.io/content/authors/admin/_index.md

 ## News

-I'm very happy to present our poster on [how to use subtrative mixture models for approximate inference](https://arxiv.org/abs/2604.16714) at AISTATS 2026 and give a contributed talk at the OPTIMAL@AISTATS workshop on [robust variational inference with location-scale families](https://arxiv.org/pdf/2604.21407).
+I'm very happy to present our poster on [unlocking *subtractive mixture models* as variational families and proposals for importance sampling](https://arxiv.org/abs/2604.16714) at AISTATS 2026 and give a contributed talk at the OPTIMAL@AISTATS workshop on [robust VI with location-scale families](https://arxiv.org/pdf/2604.21407).